tdilauro/Simplified-wiki/Deployment:-Nginx-&-uWSGI.md

     touch-reload = uwsgi.ini
     ```

-7. Confirm that your uWSGI configuration works.
+7. Enter the virtual environment, and confirm that your uWSGI configuration works.

-    `$ uwsgi --ini $YOUR_LS_APP_DIR/uwsgi.ini`

-    When you visit your server's address in the web browser, you should see your LS app!
-Make sure that if you're configuring the Metadata Wrangler, you try the `/lookup` route for a feed, as the home index is not currently being used.

-8. Configure uWSGI Emperor with a `/etc/init/uwsgi.conf` file.

-    You may choose another way to push the work of running your app to a background file, but Emperor is an option.
-Here's what that configuration file might look like:

     ```
-    description "uWSGI"
-    start on runlevel [2345]
-    stop on runlevel [!2345]
-    respawn

-    env UWSGI=$YOUR_LS_APP_DIR/env/bin/uwsgi
-    env LOGTO=/var/log/uwsgi/emperor.log

-    script
+    $ cd YOUR_LS_APP_DIR
-        source $YOUR_LS_APP_DIR/env/bin/activate
+    $ source env/bin/activate
-        $UWSGI --master --emperor /etc/uwsgi/vassals --die-on-term --uid ec2-user --gid ec2-user --logto $LOGTO end script
+    $ uwsgi --ini uwsgi.ini
     ```

-9. Finally, create a vassals directory and link your uwsgi.ini file there:
+    You'll see a single line of text in your terminal: `[uWSGI] getting INI configuration from uwsgi.ini`, followed by a blank link.
+Before ending the process, visit your server's address in the web browser, and you should an OPDS feed that represents your LS app!
+Make sure that if you're configuring the Metadata Wrangler, you try the `/lookup` route for a feed, as the home index is not currently being used.

+8. If you experience errors during step #7, look to `/var/log/nginx/errors.log` and `/var/log/uwsgi/emperor.log` for information about what's going wrong.

+9. Once things are working, run uWSGI in the background:
     ```sh
-    $ mkdir /etc/uwsgi/vassals
+    $ source env/bin/activate
-    $ sudo ln -s $YOUR_LS_APP_DIR/uwsgi.ini /etc/uwsgi/vassals
+    $ uwsgi --ini uwsgi.ini &
     ```

-10. Run `sudo start uwsgi` and make sure that everything's working properly.
-Look to `/var/log/nginx/errors.log` and `/var/log/uwsgi/emperor.log` for errors as you go.